 You must have MyID Desktop installed, and the MyID Client Service app installed and running, to use these features.
-For more information about using MyID Desktop workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop or Self-Service App workflows.
+For more information about using MyID Desktop workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows.